jimshowalter/architecture-enforcer/README.md

 * First, and most obviously, having to manually run pf-CDA at the outset is a pain, plus it thwarts automating analysis in CI/CD.
 The documentation on http:www.dependency-analyzer.org mentions an API that could probably be called by this tool.
 Or we could investigate https:innig.net/macker, or javaparser.org.
 Alternatively, someone skilled with bytecode analysis could probably replace pf-CDA entirely (we don't need all of its features, just a dump of class-to-class references).

-* Various flags are supported by the implementation, but are not currently offered on the command line.
-They could be added as more optional arguments, parsed, and used to create the Flags object passed to the implementation.

 * The current error output isn't very useful.
 It should be grouped and possibly ranked, and probably should be directed to one or more files.